 If you want to act fast, but don’t want to spend much on expensive boat cleaning products, you can head to your kitchen and find these products that work wonders on those pesky spots of your boat seats:

 - Diluted Vinegar: Yes- that staple you likely have in your kitchen is truly magical and can be used for just about any cleaning purpose, even your vinyl seats.
 Let it sit for a bit, simply wash with warm water, and then leave to dry appropriately.

-- 3% Hydrogen peroxide: It has no harsh odor and it carries anti-fungal, anti-bacterial, and anti-viral properties.
+- 3% Hydrogen peroxide: It has no harsh odor and carries anti-fungal, anti-bacterial, and anti-viral properties.
 Use a damp cloth to clean and lightly wash with soap and water after.

 - Baking soda: It has both the power to clean and the ability to absorb moisture.
 Simply, add ¼ tablespoon of baking soda to a spray bottle and use a sponge to wipe away the grunge.
 Rinse with water and let it dry.

 - Tea Tree Oil: This natural essential oil doubles as a fungicide.
 Add 10 drops of this essential oil into a glass spray bottle of water and mix.
 Apply onto the problem areas and use a sponge to remove.
 Repeat and leave the Tea Tree oil on the seats to dry.

 So now we have tackled the cleaning part, but how do we keep those seats clean?

-Step 2: Find the Perfect Dehumidifier to Remove Excess Moisture
+Step 2: Find the Best Boat Moisture Absorber, a Dehumidifier

 Humidity is the breeding ground for new pesky spots on your boat seats to appear, so optimizing ventilation is a very important step.
-That’s why choosing a dehumidifier can be the golden ticket to a moisture-free cabin!
+That’s why choosing a boat moisture absorber can be the golden ticket to a moisture-free cabin!

 When your boat is in storage, a silica-gel dehumidifier is much preferred over a calcium chloride solution.
 Eva-Dry’s silica-gel dehumidifiers are cordless and renewable making for the perfect portable device for your boat.